codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 	$this->response->setCache($options);

 The ``$options`` array simply takes an array of key/value pairs that are, with a couple of exceptions, assigned to the ``Cache-Control`` header.
-You are free to set all of the options exactly as you need for you specific situation.
+You are free to set all of the options exactly as you need for your specific situation.
 While most of the options are applied to the ``Cache-Control`` header, it intelligently handles the ``etag`` and ``last-modified`` options to their appropriate header.